 If they’re dealing with minor issues on their own, they’ll be too drained to do anything productive.
 And if their health isn’t in good shape, that can negatively impact their productivity at work.

-Repairing these problems quickly is critical for creating a healthier workplace environment for your staff.
-You could also set up an appointment where employees can come in and speak about any repairs that need to be done so that you can handle them quickly and efficiently.
+Repairing these problems quickly is critical for creating a healthier and ideal work environment for your staff.
+You could also set up an appointment where employees can come in and speak about any repairs that need to be done so that you can handle them quickly.

 Leading a busy life as an entrepreneur, you may not realize how important it is to take regular lunch breaks for your employees.
 Not only will your employees be happier because they have time to refuel their energy, but they’ll also be healthier and more productive.